jspsych/jsPsych/docs/reference/jspsych-pluginAPI.md

 Compares two keys to see if they are the same, ignoring differences in representational type, and using the appropriate case sensitivity based on the experiment's settings.

-If `case_sensitive_responses` is set to `false` in `jsPsych.init` (the default), then the string key comparison will not be case-sensitive, e.g., "a" and "A" will match, and this function will return `true`.
-If `case_sensitive_responses` is set to `true` in `jsPsych.init`, then the string key comparison will not be case-sensitive, e.g., "a" and "A" will not match, and this function will return `false`.
+If `case_sensitive_responses` is set to `false` in `initJsPsych` (the default), then the string key comparison will not be case-sensitive, e.g., "a" and "A" will match, and this function will return `true`.
+If `case_sensitive_responses` is set to `true` in `initJsPsych`, then the string key comparison will not be case-sensitive, e.g., "a" and "A" will not match, and this function will return `false`.

 We recommend using this function to compare keys in all plugin and experiment code, rather than using something like `if (response == 'j')...`.
 This is because the response key returned by the `jsPsych.pluginAPI.getKeyboardResponse` function will be converted to lowercase when `case_sensitive_responses` is `false`, and it will match the exact key press representation when `case_sensitive_responses` is `true`.
 Using this `compareKeys` function will ensure that your key comparisons work appropriately based on the experiment's `case_sensitive_responses` setting, and that you do not need to remember to check key responses against different case versions of the comparison key (e.g. `if (response == 'ArrowLeft' || response == 'arrowleft')...`).